 This is why I am loving these vegan hot cross buns:

 - they are pretty easy to make and you get lots of hands off time to go put your feet up throughout the process!

 - the sticky, slightly crusty exterior and fluffy, soft inside

 - THAT fragrant spicy smell while they are cooking...

 - they are amazing while very fresh, but are also equally amazing when slightly stale if you pop them in a toaster or give them a quick refresh in the oven

 If you somehow manage to end up with some stale vegan hot cross buns, try making French Toast with them!
 Yes, cut your Hot Cross Buns in half and use them in place of the bread in my Best Vegan French Toast Recipe.
 Stale buns work best.
 Don't try it with fresh ones.

 It's so good it's even worth doubling your Hot cross Bun batch for!

-- 500g / 4 cups all purpose flour , in the UK use flour marked as strong flour or bread flour
+- 500g / 4 cups all purpose flour or bread flour , in the UK use strong flour

 - 1 tablespoon instant or quick yeast , sometimes labelled fast yeast